 Gary K. Van Meter is Director of the Office of Regulatory Policy (ORP).
 He was named to this position in June 2011 after having served as the Deputy Director of ORP for five years.
 Prior to this, he served in the Office of General Counsel (OGC) for 17 years.
 In OGC, he served first as a senior attorney and later as senior counsel before joining ORP.
 Mr. Van Meter holds a J.D. from West Virginia University College of Law and a master of law in taxation from Georgetown University Law Center.
 He is also a certified public accountant.
 From 1972 to 1974, Mr. Van Meter was an enlisted member of the U.S. Marine Corps, and he was an officer in the U.S. Navy Judge Advocate General's (JAG) Corps from 1981 to 1986.

 Dale L. Aultman became Secretary to the FCA Board in January 2011.
 He began working at FCA in 1988.
 For the first 10 years, he worked in the Office of Examination, where he became a commissioned examiner.
-Then for 12 years, he was a policy analyst in the Office of Regulatory Policy.
+Then for 12 years, he was in the Office of Regulatory Policy, where he became a senior policy analyst.
 Mr. Aultman is a member of the National Association of Parliamentarians.
 In 2010, he became Virginia's eighth electronic notary.
 In 2007, he completed FCA's Supervisory Development Program.
 Mr. Aultman graduated with distinction from Southwestern Graduate School of Banking at the Southern Methodist University and holds a finance degree from the University of Oklahoma.

 Thais Burlew is Director of Equal Employment Opportunity and Inclusion.
 Before joining FCA in September 2011, she served as Executive Manager in the Office of EEO and Inclusiveness at the U.S. Postal Service.
 From 2001 to 2008, Ms. Burlew held several positions at the U.S. Equal Employment Opportunity Commission, including attorney advisor to Chair Naomi Churchill-Earp and Acting Chief for the Intake and Compliance Branch.
 Prior to this, she served as Advocate for the Housing and Consumer Law Clinic and for the Juvenile Special Education Clinic.
 Ms. Burlew earned a J.D. magna cum laude from David A. Clarke School of Law at the University of the District of Columbia, where she served as managing and associate editor of the school’s law review.
 She also holds a B.S. in criminal justice from Middle Tennessee State University.

-Mark L. Johansen is the Special Advisor for YBS and Local Food Systems for the FCA Board.
+Mark L Johansen is the Special Advisor for YBS and Local Food Systems for the FCA Board.
 In this position, he provides advice on issues related to lending to young, beginning, and small farmers and ranchers and borrowers involved in local food systems.
 He is also a senior policy analyst.
-Mr. Johansen began working at FCA in 1986 as an examiner, became a supervisor examiner in 1988 and joined the Office of Regulatory Policy in 1999.
-Before coming to FCA, Mr. Johansen served as a direct lender working with the Farmers Home Administration.
+Mr. Johansen began working at FCA in 1986 as an examiner, became an examiner in the Enforcement Division in 1988 and joined the Office of Regulatory Policy in 1999.
+Before coming to FCA, Mr. Johansen served as a loan officer with USDA's Farmers Home Administration.
 He graduated from the Banking School of the South at Louisiana State University and holds an animal science degree from the University of New Hampshire, as well as an applied science degree from State University of New York at Cobleskill.
 Mr. Johansen also served in the Peace Corps as an agricultural extension agent in animal health from 1981 to 1983.